ta05/ta05.github.io/Weather-Dashboard/README.md

 The Work Day Scheduler Assignment was to create a website where the user is weather dashboard interface using the [OpenWeather API](https://openweathermap.org/api).
 The user is able to search for cities, and the site updates with current conditions and a 5-day forecast

 When the user opens up the website

 Then the user is presented with the current weather, temperature, wind speed, humidity and UV index in the default city.
 The user is also presented with forecasts for the next 5 days.

 When the user searches for a city

-Then the weather data is updated for the searched city, and a button of the city appears on the dashboard.
+Then the weather data is updated for the searched city, and a button of the city is prepended on the dashboard.
 The searched value is saved in the local storage.

 When the user clicks on a button of a city

 Then the weather data is updated for the clicked city.

 When the user refreshes the page

 Then the most recent searched city's weather data is displayed.

 ## Results